The Top of The Lake Snowmobile Museum, Naubinway, Michigan

 Building Fundraiser Form - 501c3 Not-For-Profit Corporation

-The Museum Board is seeking matching funding for an addition, 32’ x 76’, to the existing building on US 2 in Naubinway.
-The Museum is fundraising for $50,000 needed, with three ways to contribute.
+The Museum Board is seeking matching funding to support the Building Operation Fund.
 A business or person who donates $100 - $1000, your name will appear on our Donor Wall.
 You will also receive a tax-deductible receipt. $1000 donors will also receive either lifetime gold membership or a free banner ad on the museum website for five years.

 Return Fundraiser form to: Top of the Lake Museum

 Naubinway, MI 49762